πŸ”Œ 7 Signs You Need to Rewire Your Lake Arrowhead Home

 Rewiring your Lake Arrowhead home might not sound glamorous, but it’s one of the smartest safety investments you can make—especially in older properties.
 At Lake Arrowhead Electrical, we’ve helped dozens of homeowners modernize their systems without losing that mountain magic.

+So how do you know it’s time?
 Here are 7 clear signs your home might need a full or partial rewire.

-β οΈ 1.
+⚠️ 1.
 You Still Have Knob-and-Tube or Aluminum Wiring

 If your home was built before the 1960s and hasn’t been rewired, there’s a good chance it still has knob-and-tube wiring or aluminum wiring—both of which are outdated and potentially hazardous.